OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 #### Non-repudiation

-Non-repudiation of sender ensures that someone sending a message should not be able to deny later that they have sent it.
+Non-repudiation ensures that a sender cannot later deny having sent a message.
 Non-repudiation of receiver means that the receiver of a message should not be able to deny that they have received it.
 Cryptography can be used to provide non-repudiation by providing unforgeable messages or replies to messages.